uwescience/raco/raco.markdown

 Compilation from a tree of `Operator`s to the target language can be implemented in any way you want.
 For examples, see `MyriaOperator`'s `compileme` method and `GrappaOperator`'s `produce` and `consume` method.

+### Add a rule

+Plan rewriting rules extend the class `raco.rules.Rule`.
+The analysis step and rewriting step are currently both defined within the method `fire`, which takes a subtree of `Operator`s.
+Rules are applied with an optimization strategy (some examples in `raco.compile`).

+If a rule is generally useful for more than just one backend, put it in `raco.rules`.
+Otherwise, you can put it somewhere in `raco/backends/<backend>/`.

+To add a rule to the list of rules used for an `Algebra`, instantiate it in the `opt_rules` method.